 \subsection{Qualitative Evaluation}

 We also compare the visualization results synthesized by AttnGAN \cite{xu2018attngan}, DM-GAN \cite{zhu2019dm}, and the proposed DF-GAN.
-We first compare the quality of the synthesized images and text-image semantic consistency on the CUB dataset, then compare the results on a more challenging COCO dataset.

 It can be seen that images synthesized by AttnGAN \cite{xu2018attngan} and DM-GAN \cite{zhu2019dm} in Figure~\ref{fig6} look like a simple combination of fuzzy shape and some visual details (1$^{st}$, 3$^{rd}$, 5$^{th}$, 7$^{th}$, and 8$^{th}$ columns).
-The reason is the employment of their stacked architecture and cross-modal spatial attention.
-Although DM-GAN \cite{zhu2019dm} introduces Memory Network to alleviate this problem, the problem is not completely solved.
 As shown in the 5$^{th}$, 7$^{th}$, and 8$^{th}$ columns, the birds synthesized by AttnGAN \cite{xu2018attngan} and DM-GAN \cite{zhu2019dm} contain wrong shapes.
-Since DF-GAN employs a novel one-stage text-to-image backbone and a sequence of Deep text-image Fusion Blocks (DFBlock), the images synthesized by our DF-GAN have better object shapes and realistic fine-grained details (e.g., 1$^{st}$, 3$^{rd}$, 7$^{th}$ and 8$^{th}$ columns).
+Moreover, the images synthesized by our DF-GAN have better object shapes and realistic fine-grained details (e.g., 1$^{st}$, 3$^{rd}$, 7$^{th}$, and 8$^{th}$ columns).
 Besides, the posture of the bird in our DF-GAN result is also more natural (e.g., 7$^{th}$ and 8$^{th}$ columns).

-Comparing the text-image semantic consistency with other models, we find that our DF-GAN is also able to capture more fine-grained details in text descriptions.
-For example, as the result shown in 1$^{st}$, 2$^{th}$, 6$^{th}$ columns in Figure~\ref{fig6}, other models cannot synthesize the ``holding ski poles'', ``train track'', and ``a black stripe by its eyes'' described in the text well, but the proposed DF-GAN can synthesize them more correctly.
+Comparing the text-image semantic consistency with other models, we find that our DF-GAN can also capture more fine-grained details in text descriptions.
+For example, as the results shown in 1$^{st}$, 2$^{th}$, 6$^{th}$ columns in Figure~\ref{fig6}, other models cannot synthesize the ``holding ski poles'', ``train track'', and ``a black stripe by its eyes'' described in the text well, but the proposed DF-GAN can synthesize them more correctly.